single-solution/guide-mern-stack-aws-deployment/README.md

 ---

-### 9. Update Server Bucket Policy
+### 9. Update Storage Bucket Policy

--  For the `server` bucket, update the bucket policy to allow public read access:
+-  For the `storage` bucket, update the bucket policy to allow public read access:

 ```json
 {